 d.
 The Committee of the Official Directory shall compile the results of all the above-mentioned elections and shall print the Directory within a specified month of every year to be determined and with the approval of the Board of the Directors General.

 - Contain the corresponding Code Number of each Local Center together with registered name of the Local Center and its elected and appointed officers.

-- Be arranged from Region One to Region Twenty (20).
+- Be arranged from District One to District Twenty Eight (28).

-Article 48 In the general elections, whether for the officers of the Local Center, Provincial Committee, the Regional Committee or the Board of Directors General, the plurality of votes shall constitute an election.
-The affiliated members are eligible to hold office without distinction as to sex, granting to women the chance to take active part in the administration of the Association and recognizing them as men’s co-equal by right or by ability.
-All duly affiliated members of good standing are allowed to vote or be voted upon with the exceptions of Official Mediums, who can only vote as provided in Article 38.
+Article 48 In the general elections, whether for the officers of the Local Center, Area Committee, the District Committee or the Board of Directors General, the plurality of votes shall constitute an election.
+The bona fide members of duly affiliated Centers are eligible to hold office without distinction as to sex, granting to women the chance to take active part in the administration of the Association and recognizing them as men’s co-equal by right or by ability.
+All members of good standing of duly affiliated centers are allowed to vote or be voted upon with the exceptions of Official Mediums, who can only vote as provided in Article 38.
 All outgoing officers of the Union shall turnover to their successors all documents, records, books, money and properties of the Union, which they have in their possession.

 FUNDS OF THE ASSOCIATION

 Article 49 The funds of the Association shall constitute the various collections from membership fees, annual renewal of membership, annual contributions, gifts, donation and other sources of income in which the Board of Directors General may create.
 From these funds the following expenses shall be taken.

 a.
 Enough amounts for the Offices of the Secretary General, the Treasurer General, the Press Relations Officers General to be spent for stationeries, stamps, printing materials, receipts, diplomas, identification cards, pins, book to be printed, miscellaneous and incidental expenses thereof to be incurred by the Secretary General particularly in the performance of his duties and functions shall be reimbursable.